Nigeria oil export plans delayed amid talks with majors on cuts - sources

 In addition, major markets, such as Europe and Asia, spurned West African crude in favour of oil from producers that lie closer to them, cutting down on shipping times amid the market uncertainty and reducing freight costs.

-(Reporting by Noah Browning and Libby George; Editing by Catherine Evans and Edmund Blair)
+(Reporting by Noah Browning, Ron Bousso and Julia Payne in London and Libby George in Lagos ; Editing by Catherine Evans, Edmund Blair and Steve Orlofsky)

 ((noah.browning@thomsonreuters.com;))